jmetzger/training-kubernetes-security-en/kubernetes/architecture.md

 ### Pod/Pods

-  * Pods sind die kleinsten einsetzbaren Einheiten, die in Kubernetes erstellt und verwaltet werden können.
+  * pods are the smallest unit you can roll out on the clustebernetes erstellt und verwaltet werden können.
-  * Ein Pod (übersetzt Gruppe) ist eine Gruppe von einem oder mehreren Containern
+  * a pod (basically another word for group) is a group of 1 or more containers
-    * gemeinsam genutzter Speicher- und Netzwerkressourcen
+    * mutually used storage and network resources (all containers in the same pod can be reached with localhost)
-    * Befinden sich immer auf dem gleich virtuellen Server
+    * They are always on the same (virtual server)

 ## Control Plane Node (former: master) - components